Skip to content

 BindingPurpose

-DATABASEUsers, projects, nodes, workspaces, ideas, credentials
+DATABASEUsers, projects, nodes, workspaces, ideas, credentials, diagnostic incident metadata

 OBSERVABILITY_DATABASEError storage for admin dashboard